-a.
-Performance requirements: The device designed will be used daily in emergency rooms and office settings with sterilization in an autoclave taking place between uses if the team chooses the reusable design.
+- a.
+Performance requirements: The device designed will be used daily in emergency rooms and office settings with sterilization in an autoclave taking place between uses.
 The device must withstand the temperatures (at least 121°C for 30 minutes) of the autoclave without deterioration in mechanical properties [2].
-While in use, the device must provide skin tension forces between 6.5 and 7.8 N to allow efficient repositioning and eversion of the wound edges during wound closure [3].
+While in use, the device must provide skin tension forces between 6.5 and 7.8 N to allow efficient repositioning and eversion of the wound edges during wound closure [3]. - b.

-b.
 Safety: The device must not cause further tissue damage during use or leave visible markings on the surrounding skin upon removal.
 Materials used must be hypoallergenic, non-toxic, medical grade and approved by the FDA.
-Wound edge approximation using the device must be possible without anesthetizing the surrounding tissues.
+Wound edge approximation using the device must be possible without anesthetizing the surrounding tissues. - c.

-c.
 Accuracy and Reliability: During each use, the device must pull the wound edges into direct contact with each other to permit wound eversion.
-Both of the potential designs must securely hold the wound edges in place while suturing or gluing occurs.
+It must securely hold the wound edges in place while suturing or gluing occurs. - d.

-d.
 Life in Service: The device will be used daily for approximately 20 minutes at a time.
-The bow-shaped design must have a minimum lifetime of one year with repeated uses and sterilizations, while the bandage/adhesive design must remain sticky and pliable for a least several hours once removed from the sterile packaging.
+The design must have a minimum lifetime of one year with repeated uses and sterilizations.
+One year of use with sterilization in between is estimated to be about 350 uses that the device must withstand.